-The reasons for B&L heuristic's poor performance for libm is shown in Tables 10 and 11.
-These two tables contain average branch statistics for each of the libraries previously examined.
+The average library results in Table 9 show that the B&L heuristics perform worse, with 47% miss rate, than the simple BTFNT prediction scheme, which has only a 31% miss rate.
+Tables 10 and 11 show the reasons for this degradation in performance.
+These tables contain the average branch statistics for each of the libraries previously examined.
 The row labeled "Library Avg" shows the average statistics for the library results in Table 9, and "Main Avg" is the average statistics for the main program module results also shown in Table 9.